apache/cassandra-java-driver/changelog/README.md

 - [improvement] JAVA-1021: Improve error message when connect() is called with an invalid keyspace name.
 - [improvement] JAVA-879: Mapper.map() accepts mapper-generated and user queries.
 - [bug] JAVA-1100: Exception when connecting with shaded java driver in OSGI
+- [bug] JAVA-819: Expose more errors in RetryPolicy + provide idempotent-aware wrapper.

 Merged from 2.0 branch: